 Vermont’s economy is heavily dependent on agriculture, but native Vermonters do not always meet farmers’ demand for labor.
 As a result, farmers have to rely on the H-2A visa program, which allows immigrants to fill temporary agricultural jobs to harvest the state’s robust apple crop, among others.
 However, there are gaps in what the labor the program can provide: Vermont’s dairy farms – its chief agricultural industry with almost half a billion dollars in annual revenue – do not benefit from the H-2A program because dairy is not a seasonal product.
 This has helped contribute to a dairy worker shortage that is affecting the state economy.
 Vermont lawmakers have introduced numerous bills in Washington, including the H-2A Improvement Act.
 This bill sought to allow dairy farmers to hire foreign nationals for up to three years with an ensuing path to permanent residency, but was not enacted.

 Vermont’s immigrants also play an important role in filling gaps in the Science, Technology, Engineering, and Math (STEM) pipeline.
 According to the nonpartisan advocacy group Change the Equation, there are currently almost five STEM jobs available for every unemployed STEM worker in Vermont.
 In other words, employers can’t find enough qualified candidates to fill the STEM jobs needed, even as more immigrants become advanced degree holders.
 This shortage has likely been exacerbated by the decline over the past decade in the percentage of STEM workers in Vermont with advanced degrees who are foreign-born - from 7.82 percent in 2000 to 7.37 percent in 2010.

-Share of physicians who graduated from foreign medical schools: 8%
+Share of physicians who graduated from foreign medical schools, 2012: 8.9%

 Share of physicians age 60 or older: 27.8%